 2.7.4.1.
 In case the driver is not responding to a transition demand by taking over manual control, a minimum risk manoeuvre shall be started automatically, earliest [10 s] after the start of the transition demand.

-2.7.5.
-The transition demand shall consist at least of an optical and in addition an acoustic and/or haptic warning signal.
-Latest [4] seconds after the initiation of the transition demand, the warning shall be escalated and shall contain a haptic warning.

 2.7.6.
 The system shall be deactivated at the end of any transition phase, unless a minimum risk manoeuvre needs to be performed.

 2.8.
 Information to the driver